-1. Cylinder values defined in this table are based on a 4k block size.
-FB-512 and SFS block values are derived from the 3390 cylinder values in this table.

-2. NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk.

-3. Cylinder values for the 2B1 minidisk are based on the source files in packed format.
+- 1. Cylinder values defined in this table are based on a 4k block size.
+FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2. \NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
+Cylinder values for the 2B1 minidisk are based on the source files in packed format.
 In order to create updates and assemble the files they will need to be unpacked.
-Disk sizes unpacked will be approximately double that which is shown in this table.

-4. Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
+Disk sizes unpacked will be approximately double that which is shown in this table. - 4.
+Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
 These directory entries are used as a place holder and they need to specify 3380 as the DASD.
-A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed.
+A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed. - 5.
+An asterisk by a cylinder value indicates that this value is additional space that is needed above the default size of that disk.

-Figure 7 (Pa Figure 7 (Page 3 of 3).
-DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Default Stora Cylir - FB-512 Blocks SFS 4K Usage (user ID) Address DASD CYLS Blocks Default SFS Directory Name DIRMAINT 15D 3390 1 1440 NONSFS Intersystem locking disk Required when using Satellite servers DIRMAINT 1FA 3390 12 17280 NONSFS Temporary storage for arriving spool files DATAMOVE 1FA 3390 9 12960 NONSFS Temporary storage for arriving spool files DATAMOVE 5F0 3380 1 1440 NONSFS Place holder for DASD management processing (4) DATAMOVE 5FF 3380 1 1440 NONSFS Place holder for DASD management processing (4)
+Figure 7 (Page 4 of 4).
+DASD Storage Requirements for (Required) Target Minidisks Minidisk owner Cylinders SFS 4K Usage (user ID) Address DASD CYLS Blocks 3.
+3. 11.
+Default SFS Directory Name DIRMAINT 15D 3390 9 12960 NONSFS Intersystem locking disk Required when using Satellite servers DIRMAINT 1FA 3390 12 17280 NONSFS Temporary storage for arriving spool files DATAMOVE 1FA 3390 9 12960 NONSFS Temporary storage for arriving spool files DATAMOVE 5F0 3380 1 1440 NONSFS Place holder for DASD management processing (4) DATAMOVE 5FF 3380 1 1440 NONSFS Place holder for DASD management processing (4)

-1. Cylinder values defined in this table are based on a 4k block size.
-FB-512 and SFS block values are derived from the 3390 cylinder values in this table.

-2. NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk.

-3. Cylinder values for the 2B1 minidisk are based on the source files in packed format.
+- 1. Cylinder values defined in this table are based on a 4k block size.
+FB-512 and SFS block values are derived from the 3390 cylinder values in this table. - 2. \NONSFS in the SFS 4K block column means that disk cannot be installed to the shared file system and must remain a minidisk. - 3.
+Cylinder values for the 2B1 minidisk are based on the source files in packed format.
 In order to create updates and assemble the files they will need to be unpacked.
-Disk sizes unpacked will be approximately double that which is shown in this table.

-4. Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
+Disk sizes unpacked will be approximately double that which is shown in this table. - 4.
+Directory entries for the DATAMOVE 5F0 and 5FF minidisks are required for DASD management processing.
 These directory entries are used as a place holder and they need to specify 3380 as the DASD.
-A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed.
+A physical 3380 DASD volume with a label of \$\$\$\$\$ is not needed. - 5.
+An asterisk by a cylinder value indicates that this value is additional space that is needed above the default size of that disk.